-- i. they implement and keep under review an open, fair and transparent, fair and inclusive admissions process, with appropriate entry requirements including competence in written and spoken English; - ii. there are equality and diversity policies in relation to applicants, and that these are effectively implemented and monitored. - iii. they implement a fair and appropriate process for assessing applicants' prior learning and experience; - all staff involved in the design and delivery of programmes are trained in all policies in the institution (including policies to ensure equality, diversity and inclusion), and are supportive, accessible, and able to fulfil their roles effectively;

-- v. curricula and assessments are developed and evaluated by appropriately experienced and qualified educators and practitioners; - vi. they involve the participation of students, patients and, where possible, the wider public in the design and development of programmes, and ensure that feedback from these groups is regularly taken into account and acted upon; - vii. the programme designed and delivered reflects the skills, knowledge base, attitudes and values, set out in the Guidance for Pre-registration Osteopathic Education (including all outcomes including effectiveness in teaching students about health inequalities and the non-biased treatment of diverse patients); - viii. assessment methods are reliable and valid, and provide a fair measure of students' achievement and progression for the relevant part of the programme; - ix. subject areas are delivered by educators with relevant and appropriate knowledge and expertise.
-Those teaching osteopathic content or supervising in teaching clinics, remote clinics or other clinical interactions must be on the GOsC register; - x. there is an effective process in place for receiving, responding to and learning from student complaints; - xi. there is an effective process in place for students to make academic appeals.
+- i. they implement and keep under review an open, fair and transparent, fair and inclusive admissions process, with appropriate entry requirements including competence in written and spoken English - ii. there are equality and diversity policies in relation to applicants, and that these are effectively implemented and monitored - iii. they implement a fair and appropriate process for assessing applicants' prior learning and experience - iv. all staff involved in the design and delivery of programmes are trained in all policies in the educational provider (including policies to ensure equality, diversity and inclusion), and are supportive, accessible, and able to fulfil their roles effectively - v. curricula and assessments are developed and evaluated by appropriately experienced and qualified educators and practitioners - vi. they involve the participation of students, patients and, where possible and appropriate, the wider public in the design and development of programmes, and ensure that feedback from these groups is regularly taken into account and acted upon - vii. the programme designed and delivered reflects the skills, knowledge base, attitudes and values, set out in the Guidance for Pre-registration Osteopathic Education (including all outcomes including effectiveness in teaching students about health inequalities and the non-biased treatment of diverse patients) - viii.assessment methods are reliable and valid, and provide a fair measure of students' achievement and progression for the relevant part of the programme - ix. subject areas are delivered by educators with relevant and appropriate knowledge and expertise.
+Those teaching osteopathic content or supervising in teaching clinics, remote clinics or other clinical interactions must be registered with the GOsC_or with another UK statutory health care regulator if appropriate to the provision of diverse education - x. there is an effective process in place for receiving, responding to and learning from student complaints - xi. there is an effective process in place for students to make academic appeals.